knockout/knockout/documentation/computedObservables.md

 1. `ko.computed( evaluator [, targetObject, options] )` --- This form supports the most common case of creating a computed observable.
   * `evaluator` --- A function that is used to evaluate the computed observable's current value.
   * `targetObject` --- If given, defines the value of `this` whenever KO invokes your callback functions.
 See the section on [managing `this`](#managing_this) for more information.
-  * `options` --- A object with further properties for the computed observable.
+  * `options` --- An object with further properties for the computed observable.
 See the full list below.

 1. `ko.computed( options )` --- This single parameter form for creating a computed observable accepts a JavaScript object with any of the following properties.
   * `read` --- Required.
 A function that is used to evaluate the computed observable's current value.